MISP/MISP/CONTRIBUTING.md

 MISP project is a large free software project composed of multiple sub-projects which are contributed by different contributors who are generally active users of the MISP project.
 MISP project fully supports the [Contributor Covenant Code of Conduct](https://github.com/MISP/MISP/blob/2.4/code_of_conduct.md) to foster an open and dynamic environment for contributing and the exchange in the threat intelligence and information exchange field.

-The MISP roadmap is mostly based on the user communities (e.g. private communities, CSIRTs communities, security researchers, ISACs - Information Sharing and Analysis Center, security providers, governmental or military organisations) relying on MISP to perform their duties of information sharing and analysis.
-If you see an existing issue which covers your needs, don't hesitate to comment on it.
+The [MISP roadmap](/roadmap.md) is mostly based on the user communities (e.g. private communities, CSIRTs communities, security researchers, ISACs - Information Sharing and Analysis Center, security providers, governmental or military organisations) relying on MISP to perform their duties of information sharing and analysis.

 Participating in the MISP project is easy and everyone can contribute following their own ability.
+Here are some ways you can contribute:

+## Reporting bugs, suggesting features

-The most common way to contribute to the MISP project is to report a bug, issues or suggesting features.
-Each project (MISP core, misp-modules, misp-book, misp-taxonomies, misp-galaxy, misp-object or PyMISP) has their own issue management.
+The most common way to contribute to the MISP project is to report bug, issues or suggesting features.

+Each project ([MISP core](https://github.com/MISP/MISP/issues), [misp-modules](https://github.com/MISP/misp-modules/issues), [misp-book](https://github.com/MISP/misp-book/issues), [misp-taxonomies](https://github.com/MISP/misp-taxonomies/issues), [misp-galaxy](https://github.com/MISP/misp-galaxy/issues) or any of the other projects within the [MISP project organanisation](https://github.com/MISP/)) had their own issue management.
 Don’t forget that you can cross-reference issues from other sub-projects.

+### Issue tracker guidelines
+- **Use the provided issue template.** When reporting an issue on GitHub, please use one of the [issue templates](https://github.com/MISP/MISP/issues/new/choose).
+Do not delete it or remove parts of it.
+The issue template is carefully designed to elicit important information.
+Without this information, the issue is likely to be incomplete.
+It is also important to note the placement and content of the HTML comments in the issue template.
+These help us to have issues with a consistent format.
+- **New issues should include all relevant information.** Add as much information as you can, including the version of MISP which you are running, screenshots with annotation, suggested features and steps on how to reproduce an issue.
+You can also comment on existing issues; this is an indicator for us regarding the priority of certain features and how important these are to the users.
 If you know an answer or could help on a specific issue, we welcome all contributions including useful comments to reach a resolution.

-## Reporting a bug or an issue, suggesting features

-Reporting a bug or an issue, suggesting a new feature in the [MISP core](https://github.com/MISP/MISP/issues), [misp-modules](https://github.com/MISP/misp-modules/issues), [misp-book](https://github.com/MISP/misp-book/issues), [misp-taxonomies](https://github.com/MISP/misp-taxonomies/issues), [misp-galaxy](https://github.com/MISP/misp-galaxy/issues) or any of the projects within the [MISP project org](https://github.com/MISP/).
-When reporting an issue on GitHub, use one of the [issue templates](https://github.com/MISP/MISP/issues/new/choose).
-Don't hesitate to add as much information as you can, including the version of MISP which you are running, screen-shots with annotation, suggested features and steps on how to reproduce an issue.
-To disclose a security issue confidentially, please see the [Reporting security vulnerabilities](#reporting-security-vulnerabilities) page.
+- **Security policy.** To disclose a security issue confidentially, please see the [Reporting Security Vulnerabilities](#reporting-security-vulnerabilities) section.

-Before opening a new issue, search both open and closed issues to avoid duplicate issues.
+- **New issues should not be duplicates of existing issues.** Before opening a new issue, search both open and closed issues to avoid duplicate issues.
 For example, you may be experiencing a bug that was just fixed, in which case the report for that bug is probably closed.
 Here, it would be useful to view all bug reports, both open and closed, with the most recently updated sorted to the top.
 If you find an issue that seems to be similar to yours, read through it.
 If you find an issue that is the same as or subsumes yours, leave a comment on the existing issue rather than filing a new one, even if the existing issue is closed.
 The MISP team will see your comment and reopen the issue, if appropriate.
 For example, you can leave a comment with additional information to help the maintainer debug it.
 Adding a comment will subscribe you to email notifications, which can be helpful in getting important updates regarding the issue.
 If you don’t have anything to add but still want to receive email updates, you can click the “Subscribe” button at the side or bottom of the comments.
 Commenting on existing issues is an indicator for us regarding the priority of certain features and how important these are to the users.

-Creating a new issue is simply a way for you to submit an item for the MISP team’s consideration.
+- **There are no guarantees that your issue will be addressed.** Creating a new issue is simply a way for you to submit an item for the MISP team’s consideration.
 It is up to the MISP team to decide whether or how to address your issue, which may include closing the issue without taking any action on it.
 Even if your issue is kept open, however, you should not expect it to be addressed within any particular time frame, or at all.
 At the time of this writing, there are well over 1.7 thousand open issues in the main MISP repo alone, not considering the other related repos.
-The MISP team has its own [roadmap]() and priorities, which will govern the manner and order in which open issues are addressed.
+The MISP team has its own [roadmap and priorities](/ROADMAP.md), which will govern the manner and order in which open issues are addressed.

 ### Following up afterward

 If the MISP developers make a code change that resolves your issue, then your GitHub issue will typically be closed from the relevant patch message.
 There is one main MISP core branch, `2.4` (current stable version), that we consider as stable with frequent updates as hot-fixes.
 Features are developed in separated branches and then regularly merged into the 2.4 stable branch.
 If you so choose, you can test the fix while it’s in the feature branch, or you can wait for it to land in the stable repository.
 If, after testing the fix, you find that it does not really fix your bug, please leave a comment on your issue explaining the situation.
 When you do, we will receive a notification and respond on your issue or reopen it (or both).
 Please do not create a duplicate issue.

 In other cases, your issue may be closed with a specific resolution, such as `R: invalid`, `R: duplicate`, or `R: wontfix`.
 Each of these labels has a description that explains the label.
 We’ll also leave a comment explaining why we’re closing the issue with one of these specific resolutions.
 If the issue is closed without one of these specific resolutions or a comment, then it means, by default, that your reported bug was fixed or your requested enhancement was implemented.

 ## Reporting security vulnerabilities